AstraZeneca/runnable/docs/concepts/modes-implementations/local-container.md

 ### Enabling parallel

-By default, none of the branches in parallel or a map node are executed parallely.
+By default, none of the branches in parallel or a map node are executed parallelly.
-You can enable it by setting enable_parallel to 'true' (case-insenstive).
+You can enable it by setting enable_parallel to 'true' (case-insensitive).

 !!!
 Note